Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Detection of shock-breakout electromagnetic signals from CCSNe

 where $z_{\rm lim}$ is the maximum $z$ at which the model expected $f_{\lambda} > f_{\lambda}^{\rm lim}$ at given $t$.
 In the previous equation, $dV(z)/dz$ is the differential comoving volume, $R(z)$ is the comoving rate of sources, and $1+z$ comes from the cosmological time dilation of the observed rate.
 The comoving rate can be expressed as

-being $R_0=0.62 \times 10^{-4}$ Mpc$^{-3}$ yr$^{-1}$ the estimated local rate of Type II SNe \citep{li2011}, and the redshift dependence follows the star formation rate from \cite{madau}.
-In the present calculations we adopt the following assumptions: \\ (i) as Type II SNe typically result from both RSG and BSG stars, while the ratio between BSGs and RSGs in our Galaxy is estimated to be$\rm BSG/RSG\simeq 3$ on average \citep{MW_metallicity}, we adopt as local rate for RSGs(BSGs) $R_0=2.1(4.1)\times 10^{-5}$ Mpc$^{-3}$ yr$^{-1}$; \\ (ii) in order to directly compare detector performances, we set the observation time of each instrument to 1 hour.
-In such a time, ZTF can scan 3750 deg$^2$ of the sky \citep{ztf}, while for ULTRASAT we conceive an observational strategy of $4\times900~\rm s$, each covering the ULTRASAT $\rm FoV=204~deg^2$ \citep{ultrasat}.
-However, the source detection efficiency also depends on the instrument's duty cycle.
-For ULTRASAT it amounts to $100\%$, while for ZTF we consider just $25\%$ of the rate of detectable sources as a result of the fact that ZTF can only operate nightly in good weather conditions \citep{ztf_observing_system}.
-To characterize RSG and BSG populations, we assume the same progenitor parameters as in Section~\ref{sec:emissions_sbo} with median extinction equal to $E_{B-V}=0.04$, since it is the value that best characterizes the Type II SN source population.
-Indeed, Equation~\eqref{eq:nevents} implicitly assumes that all Type II SNe entering into the calculation are characterized by the same $E_{B-V}$ ($z_{\lim}$ is calculated for a fixed $E_{B-V}$ value).
+being $R_0=0.34 \times 10^{-4}$ Mpc$^{-3}$ yr$^{-1}$ the estimated local rate of H-rich SNe II without interaction with the CSM, computed as 60\% of the total rate of SN II \citep{li2011,lin_universe2023}.
+The redshift dependence follows the star formation rate from \cite{madau}.
+We adopted the following assumptions: \\ (i) Because SNe II typically result from both RSG and BSG stars, while the ratio of BSGs and RSGs in our Galaxy is estimated to be $\rm BSG/RSG\simeq 3$ on average \citep{MW_metallicity}, we adopted as local rate for RSGs(BSGs) $R_0=1.1(2.5)\times 10^{-5}$ Mpc$^{-3}$ yr$^{-1}$. \\ (ii) In order to directly compare detector performances, we set the observation time of each instrument to one hour.
+In this time, the ZTF can scan 3750 deg$^2$ of the sky \citep{ztf}, while for ULTRASAT, we conceive an observational strategy of $4\times900~\rm s$, each covering the ULTRASAT $\rm FoV=204~deg^2$ \citep{ultrasat}.
+However, the source detection efficiency also depends on the instrument duty cycle.
+For ULTRASAT, this amounts to $100\%$, while for the ZTF, we considered just $25\%$ of the rate of detectable sources because the ZTF can only operate nightly and in good weather conditions \citep{ztf_observing_system}.
+To characterise RSG and BSG populations, we assumed the same progenitor parameters as in Section~\ref{sec:emissions_sbo} with a median extinction equal to $E_{B-V}=0.04$ because this value characterises the SN II source population best.
+Equation~\eqref{eq:nevents} implicitly assumes that all that SNe II enter the calculation are characterised by the same $E_{B-V}$ ($z_{\lim}$ is calculated for a fixed $E_{B-V}$ value).